- Regulator-required disclosures show 70–85% of retail CFD/Forex accounts lose money

 The math:

 The fix: Never risk more than 1% per trade.
 Calculate position size before entry.
-See Forex risk management.
+See Forex risk management and the detailed leverage breakdown in why forex leverage destroys retail accounts.

 The pattern: